OWASP/samm/v2.0/beta/o-environment-management.md

 ## Maturity 1
 ### Activity
 Responsibilities for patching across the full stack are defined and known .
-Respective roles patch the particular components in a defined way.
+Respective roles patch the particular components in a defined way. (to be updated - see notes)

 #### Maturity Questions
 ##### Q 1